ceu-lang/ceu/manual/manual-toc.md

 ID_var  ::= ID    // beginning with a lowercase letter
-ID_ext  ::= ID    // all in uppercase, not beginning with a digit ID_cls  ::= ID    // beginning with an uppercase letter ID_nat  ::= ID    // beginning with an underscore
+ID_ext  ::= ID    // all in uppercase, not beginning with a digit ID_cls  ::= ID    // beginning with an uppercase letter ID_adt  ::= ID    // beginning with an uppercase letter ID_tag  ::= ID    // all in uppercase, not beginning with a digit ID_nat  ::= ID    // beginning with an underscore

 Type    ::= ID_type ( {`*´} | `&´ | `[´ `]´ | `[´ NUM `]´ )